orthlieb/widget_scrollablewebview/app/widgets/com.orthlieb.scrollablewebview/docs/README.md

 *  Copy the widget_scrollablewebview/widgets/com.orthlieb.scrollablewebview folder into your app/widgets directory.

 ## Create a ScrollableWebView in the View
-You can add a ScrollableWebView to a view by *requiring* the NavigationGroup widget.
+You can add a ScrollableWebView to a view by *requiring* the ScrollableWebView widget.

 	<Widget id="swv" src="com.orthlieb.scrollablewebview"/>

 Assign it an ID that you can use in your controller.
-E.g. `id="swv"` You can now access the NavigationGroup via `$.swv` in your controller.
+E.g. `id="swv"` You can now access the ScrollableWebView via `$.swv` in your controller.

 ## Styling the Widget
 You can style the widget through the parent .tss file including positional information, background color, etc. This includes any properties that are valid for a [TiUIView](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.UI.View) object.
 To style sub-components of the widget, including the [scrollableView](#scrollableView), [webView](#webView), [prevButton](#buttons), [nextButton](#buttons), [label](#label), and [toolbar](#toolbar), you will need to create a named sub-object with those styles within the widget style.